List of Tom Sawyer characters: Tom Sawyer

-Thomas "Tom" Sawyer, based on the young Samuel Clemens, is a cunning and playful boy of about 12 years of age, and the protagonist of the story.
+Thomas "Tom" Sawyer, based on the young Samuel Clemens, is a cunning and playful boy of unspecified (although he loses one of his upper front teeth in the story) years of age, and the protagonist of the story.
 His best friends include Joe Harper and Huckleberry Finn.
 He has a half-brother, Sid Sawyer, a cousin, Mary, and an Aunt Polly, the sister of his dead mother.
 He lives with them in the town of St. Petersburg, Missouri.
 Also, he has another aunt, Sally Phelps, who lives considerably farther down the Mississippi River, in the town of Pikesville.
-Tom loves to go on adventures and wants to become a Native American pirate.
+Tom loves to go on adventures and wants to become a Native American, a pirate, or a circus clown.
 He fell in love with his classmate Becky Thatcher and was once "engaged" to Amy Lawrence.
 Tom is imaginative and obsessed with stories.
-Despite his mischief, Tom is good-hearted and has an active moral code as well.
+Despite his mischief, Tom is good-hearted and has an active moral code as well; he develops deeper thinking and a more intellectually-mature outlook on life throughout the stories.